SayeedSanjana/Course-Management-Portal/README.md

 ## Overview

 The **Course Management Portal** is a web application designed to facilitate communication, information sharing, and academic management within a university setting.
-This MVP version focuses on key features such as user authentication, faculty directory, advising information, grade management, and a simple homepage for student users.
+This MVP version focuses on key features such as user authentication, faculty directory, advising information, course related information, grade management, and a simple homepage for student users.

 This application follows the **Model-View-Controller (MVC)** architecture pattern.
 The backend is built with **Node.js** and **TypeScript**, while the frontend uses **React**, **Redux**, and **TailwindCSS** for styling.
 The database used is **PostgreSQL**, and the app is designed to be **SaaS-based** for scalability.